HubertHuckevoll/feedProxy/README.md

 ## Usage

-1. Start the proxy server on port 8080 (edit the `start` script to change the port number):
+1. Start the proxy server on port 8080.
+Edit the `start` script to change the port number, add -v to enable verbose logging:

    `./start`
+   `./start -v`

 2. Configure your retro computer's web browser to use feedProxy as a proxy server. feedProxy will show the IP/Port it's running on when started.